CalConnect/DEVGUIDE/_appendixes/Standards.md

 <h5 id="RFC6047">RFC 6047: iCalendar Message-Based Interoperability Protocol (iMIP)</h5>
 RFC 6047 specifies how to exchange calendaring data using iTip via e-mail.

 There are a number of issues to avoid when attempting to schedule via iMip.
-These are described in [[iMip]]
+These are described in [iMip](/Scheduling/iMIP/).

 <h5 id="RFC6321">RFC 6321: xCal: The XML format for iCalendar</h5>
 RFC 6321 defines a format for representing iCalendar data in XML.